Library Policies

 Libraries ensure free speech, individual enrichment, learning, and expansion of knowledge.
 Our users should feel comfortable asking any question.
 While we will not always be able to fulfill every question or need, we should not in any way judge the worthiness of a question or its subject matter.
 When necessary, we should explain limitations of staffing or resources that make it impossible to completely satisfy a user need.

-The individuality and diversity of the library's users make it impossible to handle each patron encounter in the same way.
+The individuality of the library's users make it impossible to handle each patron encounter in the same way.
 The key to undertaking a successful resolution for each patron encounter is to skillfully negotiate what the patron needs and to translate that need into providing the appropriate library response.
 Take into consideration the individual asking the question.
 Don't rely on a standard response, but customize to meet the individual person and circumstances.
 Be willing to consult with colleagues if unsure on the correct way to meet the patron's request.
 While it is our aim to teach users to become self-sufficient in using the library, sometimes the best solution is to provide them with the information they need rather than instructing them on how to do it.

 The efforts of an entire library staff are needed to satisfy an individual user's needs.
 Just as the quality of service of any member of a unit reflects on the unit as a whole, the work of each unit in the library reflects on the library as a whole.
 By helping a library co-worker meet a user's need, you are contributing to the overall mission, vision, and values of the library.
 This can happen through accurate and efficient technical processing and shelving on a routine basis; and it can happen in response to specific requests at public service desks.
 In each case, we support the campus community by supporting each other.
 By working together, we all succeed.